 Curious to find out more?
 In this post, I will highlight the main reasons why you should be renting a car in Italy, and tell you everything you need to know before you rent a car.

 Not sure where to go in Italy?
-Head over to my posts A Classic Italy Itinerary and The Best Places To Visit In Italy.
+Head over to my posts A Classic Italy Itinerary and The Best Places To Visit In Italy for more ideas.

-3 Best Reasons For Renting A Car In Italy
+Why Renting A Car In Italy Is A Great Idea

 There are many reasons why you would want to rent a car in Italy.
-Besides being a handy way to get to see some harder-to-reach towns and destinations, this beautiful country has some incredible stretches of road to match.
-Before I get carried away, here are a few in-depth reasons to drive in Italy.
+Besides being a handy way to get to see some harder-to-reach towns and destinations, Italy has some incredible stretches of road to match.
+Before I get carried away, here are a few in-depth reasons to rent a car in Italy.

 Italy is a great road trip destination

-It’s true.
-It simply has some amazing places to drive.
-I’m not just talking about those who like the convenience of driving, but those who love driving (and I am one of them).
-Think winding through the dramatic Dolomites along the Grande Strada della Dolomiti, twisting and turning along the Amalfi Coast, or exploring the rambling coastline of Sardinia.
+You will be winding through the dramatic Dolomites along the Grande Strada della Dolomiti; twisting and turning along the Amalfi Coast, or exploring the rambling coastline of Sardinia.

 Some of these roads aren’t necessarily for everyone – some of them can be a little challenging (and scary) – but for experienced drivers who want stunning scenery and fun roads to drive, Italy ranks high.